 The HTTP client default profile will be started when the inets application is started and is then available to all processes on that erlang node.
 Other profiles may also be started at application startup, or profiles can be started and stopped dynamically in runtime.
-Each client profile will spawn a new process to handle each request unless there is a possibility to pipeline a request.
+Each client profile will spawn a new process to handle each request unless there is a possibility to use a persistent connection with or without pipeling.
 The client will add a host header and an empty te header if there are no such headers present in the request.